-With global retail sales of approximately $9.8 billion in 2018, CALVIN KLEIN is one of the best known designer names in the world, exemplifying bold, progressive ideals and a seductive, often minimalist, aesthetic.
+With global retail sales of products sold under CALVIN KLEIN, including sales by our licensees, of approximately $9.8 billion in 2018, CALVIN KLEIN is one of the best known designer names in the world, exemplifying bold, progressive ideals and a seductive aesthetic.
 The brand portfolio includes CALVIN KLEIN JEANS EST. 1978, CK CALVIN KLEIN, CALVIN KLEIN, CALVIN KLEIN UNDERWEAR, CALVIN KLEIN JEANS and CALVIN KLEIN PERFORMANCE.
-CALVIN KLEIN products are distributed globally through our wholesale partners, through over 3,700 CALVIN KLEIN stores (including company-operated, licensee, franchisee, concession and distributor stores), and through calvinklein.com digital commerce sites, which cover over 35 countries, including the U.S., all of Europe, Brazil and most of Asia.
+CALVIN KLEIN products are distributed globally through our wholesale partners (in stores and online), through pure play digital commerce retailers, on our calvinklein.com digital commerce sites (which cover over 35 countries, including the U.S., most of Europe, Brazil and most of Asia) and through over 4,000 CALVIN KLEIN retail locations (including company-operated, franchisee, concession and distributor stores).

 We believe in offering our products in the distribution channels that are most compelling and convenient for our consumers.
 Accordingly, across all of the regions where we operate, we have been focused on increasing the penetration of our products sold online, particularly on the wholesale side.
 Additionally, we have allocated incremental resources and added new talent to help us grow our digital business and improve the online experience related to our merchandising and product offerings.